Tamales Made with Chicken and Birria Sauce

 Make the Tamales

-Let's start by saying this step is a ton of fun for kids.
+This step is a ton of fun for kids.
 They love to get their hands dirty.
 You did put a drain in the middle of your kitchen floor, didn't you?

 Overlap two corn husks.
 Spread ⅓ cup of masa on the corn husks into a rectangle, about 4" by 6".
 Just get it close, making tamales are not about being exact.
-Making tamales is about being hungry.

 Spread the masa to the edge of the wide end but only to within about 2" of the narrow end.